Sam Saltis's Path to Core dna's 1,000 True Fans

 Why Sam Saltis Traveled Over 10,500 Miles to Know His Customers Intimately

 Although Saltis’s agency was in Australia, he wanted to launch in the US.
 First, Saltis hired a consulting company.

 “[Through the company], we found out what customers were looking for.
 We did a branding exercise to decide on the name, what our business stood for, and created a new logo around that promise.”

 But getting the branding and messaging right for Core dna wasn’t enough for Saltis.
 He wanted to live and experience a day-and-the-life of his customers.
 To feel their pains, to know their dreams, and embrace their culture.
 So Saltis came to the United States and considered five cities for his new home.

-“I travelled around the US for a month.
+“I traveled around the US for a month.
 During that time I asked myself a few questions.
 Is there a real business in this market?
 Is there access to capital?
 To qualified people?
 Is it a good place to live for me and my family?
 After my trip, I found out that Boston was the best fit.”